PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 ### -SaveDscDependency
 Resolve DSC resource dependency

 Whenever Invoke-ScriptAnalyzer is run on a script having the dynamic keyword "Import-DSCResource -ModuleName <somemodule>", if <somemodule> is not present in any of the PSModulePath, Invoke-ScriptAnalyzer gives parse error.
 This error is caused by the powershell parser not being able to find the symbol for <somemodule>.
-If Invoke-ScriptAnalyzer finds the module on PowerShell Gallery (www.powershellgallery.com) then it downloads the missing module to a temp path.
+If Invoke-ScriptAnalyzer finds the module in the PowerShell Gallery (www.powershellgallery.com) then it downloads the missing module to a temp path.
 The temp path is then added to PSModulePath only for duration of the scan.
 The temp location can be found in $LOCALAPPDATA/PSScriptAnalyzer/TempModuleDir.

 ```yaml
 Type: SwitchParameter